elifesciences/enhanced-preprints-e2e/README.md

 ## Preparing new tests

 To avoid conflicts in tests, please ensure that all tests have unique msid in the corresponding docmap files before running them.
 You should use "[test name]-msid" format.
 The wiremock mappings should be positioned in wiremock/mappings/[test name] (for example title.spec.ts mappings are here --> [/wiremock/mappings/title](/wiremock/mappings/title)).
 The corresponding docmaps should be positioned in mock-data/docmaps/[test name] (for example title.spec.ts docmaps are here --> [/mock-data/docmaps/title](/mock-data/docmaps/title)).

+Within the wiremock mappings set `scenarioName` to be the value of the test (for example title.spec.ts index mapping we set it to title --> [/wiremock/mappings/title/index.json](/wiremock/mappings/title/index.json)).
+For info about stateful behaviour see wiremock documentation: [https://wiremock.org/docs/stateful-behaviour](https://wiremock.org/docs/stateful-behaviour).